eescapa-carbonre/mkdocs-user-guide/docs/reports/heu/heu_average_shc_date.md

-The **Average SHC** is calculated on a per-day (24-hour period based on your local timezone) or 7-day basis over the selected time period.
+The **Average SHC** (Specific Heat Consumption) is calculated on a per-day (24-hour period based on your local timezone) or 7-day basis over the selected time period.

 Hover over the chart to see the data points.